blog posts

 With NaaS, company employees can connect directly to the cloud services they need through a virtual network managed and secured by an external vendor instead of internal IT teams trying to handle employee demand and keep thinking.

-Under the NaaS model, employees of another branch do not have to wait for the required traffic on the internal infrastructure to be balanced before their requests can send over the Internet.
-Instead, they connect to the Internet, log in through their browser, and access all the cloud services they need.
-At the same time, the NaaS provider ensures that it protects their data and directs their web traffic wherever it is needed.
+Under the NaaS model, employees of another branch do not have to wait for the required traffic on the internal infrastructure to be balanced before their requests can be sent over the Internet.
+Instead, they connect to the Internet, log in through their browser, and access all the necessary cloud services.

 NaaS must be described as the product of decades of effort to move from traditional to cloud business processes in many ways.
 Today, the entire network can be provided as a service instead of software, infrastructure, or operating system.